Questions are mounting over the Breonna Taylor charges. Here’s what people want to know.

 “Did he present any evidence on Breonna Taylor’s behalf?” family attorney Ben Crump asked last week.
 “Or did he make a unilateral decision to put his thumb on the scales of justice to help try to exonerate and justify the killing of Breonna Taylor by these police officers?”

-An anonymous member of the jury on Monday took issue with Cameron’s portrayal of their decision-making, filing a motion for the release of recordings and transcripts.
+An anonymous member of the jury on Monday took issue with Cameron’s portrayal of the panel’s decision-making, filing a motion for the release of recordings and transcripts.
 The motion suggested the attorney general used jurors “as a shield to deflect accountability and responsibility” — and asked for specific assurances that jurors could discuss what Cameron did not present.

 Kevin Glogower, a lawyer for the unidentified juror, said Cameron may have misrepresented the process last week when he said jurors “agreed” with prosecutors that charges beyond wanton endangerment were not warranted.